webpack/webpack/examples/scope-hoisting/template.md

-This example demonstrates the Scope Hoisting in combination with Code Splitting.
+This example demonstrates Scope Hoisting in combination with Code Splitting.

 This is the dependency graph for the example: (solid lines express sync imports, dashed lines async imports)